GintasS/tax-management-municipalities/README.md

 - "User can ask for a specific municipality tax by entering municipality name and date" - this will return all taxes for the given municipality, if e.g one is a yearly tax(2021-01-01 to 2021-12-31) and one is a daily tax, the program will return both, since they satisfy the date.
 - Dates are given in a YYYY.MM.DD format - we are not handling hours, minutes and so on.
 - Municipalities are unique, two "Copenhagen" municipalities can't exist.
+- No extensive DateTime handling, no edge cases, leap years, different callendars or time zones.
+Everything is as simple as possible.
+- Only 4 types of taxes exist (yearly, monthly, weekly, daily).

 ## Notes